-It is proposed that for the period commencing 01 October 2019, or the implementation date of this Modification should it be after, the discount applied in respect of Interruptible and Off-peak Capacity:
+It is proposed that the discount applied in respect of Interruptible and Off-peak Capacity:

 - At Entry Points is 10%; and - At Exit Points is 10%.

 Specific Capacity Discounts

 It is proposed that Specific Capacity Discounts will be applied to the Reserve Prices in respect of Firm and Interruptible/Off-peak Capacity at the Points detailed below.